 As mentioned above, all frames for each star level are the same.
 In order to cut down on final cost for the customers, Niner packages some bikes with each piece individually wrapped because it allows them to ship off 1, 2, and 3, star builds very quickly without having an overload of each fully built model taking up warehouse space.
 That being said, it allows better quality control and the ability to the bike shop to make all of those minor adjustments right out of the box to get the perfect fit for the rider.

 After building and fitting our new toys, we finally hit the trails.
-Since our shop, which is under construction, is in Kingwood, we decided to do 15 miles of greenbelt trail riding over to East End Park to get a feel for the bikes.
+We decided to do 15 miles of greenbelt trail riding over to East End Park to get a feel for the bikes.
 The Jet 9 was the first to hit the pavement in all its red and blue glory.
 Being the only full suspension model we have from Niner, I was very interested in how their proprietary suspension system (CVA) worked compared to other bicycles I have ridden.
 As soon as you start pedaling, you can feel the difference.
 Many full suspensions in the past that I have ridden feel like they are robbing you of power for traction, and this system is different.
 The action is moved under the bottom bracket to increase power output during the bobbing motion of pedaling, and around here that’s perfect.
 Long, straight sections of trail where ample pedaling is required you will notice a smoother stroke with more power to the rear wheel.
 Trail riding will really be the only way to truly test this bike, though.

 Midway through our ride, I had to give up the Jet 9 and test ride the Air 9.
 Riding the Air 9 was like rolling on a cloud.
 With the 27.5”+ tires providing encouraging traction around each turn regardless of debris or speed, you could really feel your confidence build.
 I found myself scoping out ahead for any chance to swoop off path around a tree or off a root.
 The bike felt light and nimble, and is relatively short, handled very well.